mikiec84/hubot-moxtra/README.md

     5. Look for the Bot you created, click in it and select Install
     6. Select the Binder you created on step 1 or any other binder you want to install the Bot

-## Linking 3rd party accounts / OAuth2
+## Linking 3rd party accounts through OAuth2

 You can connect your Moxtra Hubot to Third-party apps using [OAuth2][oauth2].
 For example, you can use your Bot to bring to the chat some files from your [Dropbox][dropbox] account or any other third-party app that supports OAuth2.
 You just need to set up the following Environment Variables in your .env file: